5 Common Myths About Health Insurance

 Most health insurance companies are concerned only about the pre-existing medical conditions, which you must declare in the insurance form.
 If you are a smoker and have suffered from any medical condition because of it like respiratory problems, or lung cancer, you must disclose this as a pre-existing medical condition.
 The insurer may charge a high premium, but they will not deny you the insurance.

 All the benefits become void if the insurance is renewed after the due date

 It is one of the most common health insurance myths.
 It is paramount that you renew the policy every year before the due date and don’t break the continuity of the contract.
 But, if for any reason you fail to renew the policy, you can renew it within 30 days of the policy expiry date.
 It allows you to retain all the benefits of the policy and you can continue having the coverage.

 24-hour hospitalisation is mandatory to make a claim

-Today, with the medical technology improving at a rapid pace, some medical procedure and surgeries are completed within 24-hours and the patients do not need hospitalisation.
-As such, most insurance companies in India offer plans that cover day care procedures like dialysis, chemotherapy, eye surgery, etc. Make sure to read your policy terms to know exactly the kind of treatments that are covered under day care procedure.
+Today, with medical technology improving at a rapid pace, some medical procedures and surgeries are completed within 24-hours and the patients do not need hospitalisation.
+As such, most insurance companies in India offer plans that cover daycare procedures like dialysis, chemotherapy, eye surgery, etc. Make sure to read your policy terms to know exactly the kind of treatments that are covered under day care procedure.

 Apart from the above-mentioned myths, people have many other misconceptions about health insurance.
 Be wary of such wrong information and study well to know everything about health insurance policies before picking the right plan that best suits your needs.